marcelschoen/e_ink_rpg/NOTES.md

 * Equip screen provides list of loadouts
 * Sniping mechanism with ranged weapons?
 When discovering enemies during exploration but still outside combat
 * Stealth minigame when raiding enemy camp?
+** Enemies have line of sight with 2 levels (near and far) ** Player has <n> actions; e.g. move, throw stone, attack ** Player is upright or crouching / upright seen from far away (like in Commandos)
 * Dungeons with hidden entrance - requires puzzle solving to open door
+* Ability to buy into shops like in Sykrim (part owner), and be able to collect income later.

+# Map / Regions, Locations

+* Multiple regions form one county, e.g. region "Telar" would be "Telar" (central region), "North Telar" 1 up, "South Telar" 1 down etc.
+* 3 x 3 regions are one actual county
+* One county has a ruler (yarl, major, general...) in a town or city

 # Day / Night cycle